kwilkins/dnd/docs/west-marches/down-time-actions.md

 OR

 * Add another scholar quorum; +1 action use or use multiple quorums together to recieve more information.
-* Add another d4 to study die option
+* Add another d4 to study bonus option

 ## Temple of Hverra (level 3)
 Spend your time volunteering at the temple.